anilreddy12001/artful-blend-space/README.md

-# Welcome to your Lovable project
+# Welcome to AHF project
+The base repo was created using the Lovable app and later modifications are done by checking out this git repo..

 ## Project info